SourceRabbit/php-berry/README.md

 <p align="center">
 <a href="https://www.sourcerabbit.com"><img src="https://github.com/SourceRabbit/php-berry/blob/main/images/Banner.png" alt="SourceRabbit.com"></a>
 </p>

-PHP-Berry is a Rapid Application framework for PHP8 and newer. <br>
+PHP-Berry is a PHP back-end Application Framework developed by SourceRabbit.<br>
+At SourceRabbit we use PHP-Berry to almost all of our web services written in PHP.
+PHP-Berry is **compatible with PHP version 8 newer**.

+PHP-Berry is under constant development and new Features are been frequently.
+Each subsequent version of Berry is compatible with the previous one.

 ## Features Implemented